Trousers as women's clothing: International norms in the 21st century

-International norms

-Since 2004 the International Skating Union has allowed women to wear trousers instead of skirts in competition if they wish.
+Since 2004 the International Skating Union has allowed women to wear trousers instead of skirts in figure skating competition if they wish.
+This ended a skirts-only costume rule for women that was instituted in 1988, after American skater Debi Thomas wore a unitard (during the so-called "Battle of the Carmens").
+The ISU costume rule from 1988 to 2004 stated amongst other things: "Ladies must wear a skirt.
+The ladies dress must not give the effect of excessive nudity inappropriate for an athletic sport."

 The Badminton World Federation and Octagon developed a rule that women badminton players must wear dresses or skirts "to ensure attractive presentation", but although it was included in the official rulebook in 2011, it was dropped before it was supposed to go into effect in 2012.

 From 1800 until 2013, women in Paris, France were technically forbidden from wearing trousers without permission from police, with only a few exceptions.
 Enforcement of this largely stopped during World War I and after, however.

 Also in 2013, Turkey's parliament ended a ban on women lawmakers wearing trousers in its assembly.

 In 2014, an Indian family court in Mumbai ruled that a husband objecting to his wife wearing a kurta and jeans and forcing her to wear a sari amounts to cruelty inflicted by the husband and can be a grounds for divorce.
 The wife was thus granted a divorce on the ground of cruelty as defined under section 27(1)(d) of Special Marriage Act, 1954.